"A portrait is a picture in which there is just a tiny little something not quite right about the mouth." -- John Singer Sargent

 Matȟó Wanáȟtake

-56 conventionalized Indian heads support the corbels of the Dumbarton, or Buffalo Bridge that carries Q street over Rock Creek,.
-They were designed by architect Glen Brown based on the life mask of Kicking Bear which he found in the Smithsonian.
+56 conventionalized Indian heads support the corbels of the Dumbarton, or Buffalo Bridge that carries Q street over Rock Creek, in Washington DC.
+They were designed by architect Glen Brown and sculpted by Alexander Phimister Proctor based on the life mask of Kicking Bear which they found in the Smithsonian.

 The Cody Center gives this short biography of Kicking Bear: